I.N.R.I. is the debut album from Brazil's most legendary black metal cult,

 and Morbid Visions, but one has to wonder what Sepultura really lost when Antichrist left.
 This performance is utterly

-is, somewhat, reminiscent of the first song though it features a surprising guitar solo that is soon drowned out by more demonic
+This is, somewhat, reminiscent of the first song though it features a surprising guitar solo that is soon drowned out by more

-song titled "Ready To Fuck".
-Then again, this may have been inspired by some of the less serious Venom tunes, such as "Teacher's
+of a song titled "Ready To Fuck".
+Then again, this may have been inspired by some of the less serious Venom tunes, such as

-Pet".
+"Teacher's Pet".
 This is straight-forward and heavy, but the subject matter ruins it for me.
-It is a shame that they wasted such decent
+It is a shame that they wasted